 If you want to close Android applications and do not continue running in the background you must go to this setting.
 Here you can determine how many processes will be managed.
-We have the usual limit that is recommended, going through remove all process until you have four apps at a time.
+We have the usual limitations that is recommended, going through remove all process until you have four apps at a time.

 Show all ANRs

 You will see an “application does not respond” message every time something fails.
 Most applications are created to share all kinds of resources, but sometimes some overlap with others and do not manage the energy well, then it is when we will see this message that does not have to be that the application fails at all.

 Clicking takes us to a screen where it shows a list of all our applications, those that we have active and those that the own Android has left inactive because we have not used them in a while.

 Forced allow apps on external storage

 Since the Android 7.0 Nougat version, you can force the applications to be installed in the SD memory.
 And it is very effective, more than 90% of the apps can be installed completely in the SD.
 Except for some system applications or messaging like WhatsApp, almost all applications will be able to be transferred to the card to free up space.
 Very useful if you have a new and updated mobile but with little internal memory.

 Force activities to be re-sizable

 We ended up with another feature available on Android Nougat.
 It is related to the Android multi-screen.
 With this setting, we will force all applications to adapt to the split-screen, even if they are not a prior configured or optimized to operate in that way.
 We will need to restart the device to activate, although we recommend taking care as some can give all kinds of problems.